![]() |

 Martin, directed by Lennie Mayne

-The Time Lords' energy is being drained through a black hole, so all three
+Time Lords, but their power is being drained through a black hole --

 |